ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/Installing_Python_and_Python_Packages.rst

 Why Python?
 -----------

-`Python <https://www.python.org/>`_ is an easy to learn, open source programming language.
-In addition to the standard language library, there are thousands of free third-party modules (code libraries) available on the `Python Package Index <https://pypi.org/>`_ (PyPI).
+`Python <https://www.python.org/>`_ is an easy to learn open source programming language.
+In addition to the standard language library, there are thousands of free third-party modules (code libraries) available on code repositories such as `Python Package Index <https://pypi.org/>`_ (PyPI), `_Conda <https://anaconda.org/anaconda/repo>`_ and `Conda Forge <https://conda-forge.org/feedstock-outputs/>`_.
 Unlike commerical numerical computing environments like Matlab and IDL, Python is free for everyone to use.
-In addition, Python code can be run on just any platform whether Windows, Linux, or OS X.
+In addition, Python code can be run on multiple platforms such as Windows, Linux, and OS X.

 Here are some links to help you learn more about Python.